konekoya/konekoya.github.com/README.md

 # konekoya.github.com

-My personal website repo
+Source code of konekoya.github.com, this site is host on GitHub as well

 #credit

-- background effect is inspired by [hello](http://jlord.us/hello/)
+- Page background effect is inspired by [hello](http://jlord.us/hello/)

-# Tech stack and tooling that are used to build this site
+## Tech stack and tooling that are used to build this site

+> This should be rewritten with React or some other modern UI framework, but just don't have time to do so 😬

 - HTML5 - Sematic tags
 - CSS3 - Flex, Animation, Transition, Background Graident
 - SVG
 - jQuery, jQuery full page
-- ES6 - Arrow function, Module, Class, Constant and Let, function default paramenter
+- ES6
 - Gulp
 - Browserify
 - ESlint